C64-Mark/C64-Listings/Commodore 64 Games Book/02 Poetry/00 Poetry.md

 2. Some minor spelling corrections :D
 3. A line is left between each line of poetry - mostly so I didn't have to deal with lines that wrapped over two lines

-Files included:
-Original BASIC file from the book
-T64 file of the original game
-ASM files for the assembly version
-CMB PRG Studio file containing BASIC and ASM files
-PRG of the assembly version of the game